 All Academic Leaves must be requested before the term begins.
+Students must submit a leave of absence request via the Graduate College's website.
+Please see Part I, Chapter 2, §2.5 of The Graduate College Handbook for more information.7

-Students must request an "Academic Leave of Absence" form from the Graduate support staff.
-Once the form has been signed by the student's advisor and the DGS, the student must return it to the Graduate support staff who will place it in the student's permanent file.
-An Academic Leave of Absence cannot be requested retroactively, cannot be used to return to good standing, and cannot be used to extend the time to degree.
-Note: the maximum allowed Academic Leave of Absence is two terms (spring or fall) during a student's degree program.
+Please note that an Academic Leave of Absence cannot be requested retroactively, cannot be used to return to good standing, and cannot be used to extend the time to degree.
+The maximum allowed Academic Leave of Absence is two terms (spring or fall) during a student's degree program.
 These terms may be consecutive terms or terms approved individually.